Autumn decorating: 15 tips for cosy interiors

 Diving into a few decorating books is also a good way to draw inspiration for adding a few touches to your home to make it cosier.

-11. Use seasonal crockery
+11. Use seasonal tableware

 One of my guilty pleasures in autumn is eating lots of cinnamon.
 So I make us snacks with a nice cup of tea and little cinnamon rolls… with cinnamon.
 To get completely in the mood, I serve them in mugs in the colors of the season.
 In the evening, it’s hot cider flavored with spices.
 As for the mushroom tableware, it’s ideal for the season, and you can find pretty plates adorned with deer and pheasants at your local flea market.
 The blue tableware (left) is a little spring-like, it’s true, but combined with orange or yellow it looks great on an autumn table.